-In our array assay, each miRNA molecule is targeted by two oligos, each that hybridizes a half molecule of the target miRNA to form a RNA/DNA duplex. sequences are perfectly matched, they are aligned with the miRNA and the joint can be ligated by DNA ligase (figure 1).
+In our array assay, one miRNA molecule is targeted by two oligos, each of which hybridizes with the target miRNA to form an RNA/DNA duplex.
+When the sequences are perfectly matched, they are aligned with the miRNA and the joint can be ligated by DNA ligase (figure 1).
 A single nucleotide difference among miRNAs will block either the hybridization or the ligation, so that miRNA isoforms can be differentiated.
 Due to the small size of miRNA, the hybrid might not be stable; therefore we introduce the stacking sequences.
 By extending these two oligos along with their complementary oligos the stability is increased.
-Once the pair of oligos is ligated, the ligated molecules are subjected to linear amplification via T7 transcription into RNA in the presence of biotin-UTP, which are used as probes for array hybridization.
+Once the pair of oligos is ligated, the molecules are subjected to linear amplification via T7 transcription into RNA in the presence of biotin-UTP, which are used as probes for array hybridization.
 To differentiate each isoform, we assigned unique tag sequences to the ligation oligos, so that single nucleotide differences are converted into unique tag sequences.
 Therefore, each isoform can be easily distinguished by array hybridization.

-We offer the miRNA profiling assay kit to profile the expression of the 60 most popular miRNAs and their isoforms.
-The procedure is simple and straight forward, including three steps: (1) mix the total RNA with provided oligos to form miRNA/oligo hybrids; (2) select the hybrids and remove free oligos, and ligate miRNA-directed pairing of oligos to become a single DNA; and (3) amplify the ligated DNA with T7 transcription.
+We offer human apoptosis miRNA array kit to profile the expression of 52 apoptosis-associated miRNAs and isoforms.
+The procedure is simple and straight forward, including three steps: (1) mix the total RNA with the provided oligos to form miRNA/oligo hybrids; (2) select the hybrids and remove the free oligos, and ligate the miRNA-directed pairing of oligos to become a single DNA; and (3) Amplify the ligated DNA with T7 transcription.